TOAST-DOCS/System-Monitoring/en/open-metrics-console-guide.md

 ## Chart

-Unlike the Server Dashboard that lets users select one of the charts provided by the system, OpenMetrics Monitoring dashboard allows users to directly specify the metrics and conditions that they want to show in their chart.
+Unlike the Server Dashboard that lets users select one of the charts provided by the system, Advanced Monitoring dashboard allows users to directly specify the metrics and conditions that they want to show in their chart.

 ### Create Chart